sijang/sijang.github.io/_pages/about.md

 ---

 I'm currently a research fellow in the Department of Statistics and Applied Probability (DSAP), National University of Singapore.
+I received the Ph.D. degree and the M.S. degree from Yonsei university, South Korea, in 2019 and 2012.
+I also received the B.S. degree from Youngdong (now U1) university in 2010.

 My main research topics using real-world data (e.g., image, audio, text and etc) are as follows:
 - Artificial General Intelligence